stu-speed/xppython3-headless-dev/docs/AI_CODING_GUIDE.md

 The model’s short‑term memory contains the most detail right after coding, so test generation is most accurate at this moment.

+AI will forget the original purpose of parts of code and throw it out in later changes.
+Unit tests are needed to catch this in addition to code review.

 ---

 ## 7. Use AI for debugging, but with guardrails